xraypy/xraylarch/_sources/xafs/feffit.txt

 The function :func:`feffit` is the principle function to do the fit of a set of Feff paths to XAFS spectra.
-This essentially runs :func:`_math.minimize` with a parameter group, but with a built-in objective function to calculate the fit residual.
-This built-in objective function calculates the residual as the difference of model and experimental :math:`\chi(k)` for a list of *Datasets*.
+This essentially runs :func:`_math.minimize` with a parameter group holding all the variable and constrained parameters, and with a built-in objective function to calculate the fit residual.
+This objective function defines the residual as the difference of model and experimental :math:`\chi(k)` for a list of *Datasets*.
 Here, a *Feffit Dataset* is an important concept that will allow us to easily extend modeling to multiple data sets.

+While conceptually fairly simple, the approach is quite general and flexible, and the level of flexibility can sometimes be daunting.
 A *Feffit Dataset* has three principle components.
 First, it has an experimental data, :math:`\chi(k)`.
-Second, it has a list of Feff paths -- :func:`ff2chi` will be used to calculate the model :math:`\chi(k)`.
+Second, it has a list of Feff paths -- that will be used to calculate the model :math:`\chi(k)` (using the same calculation as used by :func:`ff2chi`).
 Third, it has a *Feffit Transform* group which holds the Fourier transform and fitting ranges to select how the data and model are to be compared.
-In addition, a fit has a single parameter group, holding all the variable and constrained parameters used by all the paths and data sets in a fit.

-To be clear, the Path Parameters for all Feff Paths in the fits should be written in terms of variable parameters help in a single parameter group.
+Since the fit is done with a single group holding all the parameters, it is important that the Path Parameters for all Feff Paths used in the fits should be written in terms of variable parameters in a single parameter group.

 There are then 3 principle functions for setting up and executing :func:`feffit`:

-  1. :func:`feffit_transform` is used to create a Transform group, which holds the set of Fourier transform parameters.
+  1. :func:`feffit_transform` is used to create a Transform group, which holds the set of Fourier transform parameters, fitting ranges, and *space* in which the data and sum of paths are to be compared.

   2. :func:`feffit_dataset` is used to create a Dataset group, which consists of the three components described above:

-     a. a group holding experimental data (``k`` and ``chi``).
+     a. a group holding experimental data (arrays holding ``k`` and ``chi``).
      b. a list of Feff paths.
      c. a Transform group.